Aperiodic tiling: Definition and illustration

 Consider a periodic tiling by unit squares (it looks like infinite graph paper).
 Now cut one square into two rectangles.
 The tiling obtained in this way is non-periodic: there is no non-zero shift that leaves this tiling fixed.
 But clearly this example is much less interesting than the Penrose tiling.
 In order to rule out such boring examples, one defines an aperiodic tiling to be one that does not contain arbitrarily large periodic parts.

 A tiling is called aperiodic if its hull contains only non-periodic tilings.
 The hull of a tiling $T \subset \R^d$ contains all translates T + x of T, together with all tilings that can be approximated by translates of T. Formally this is the closure of the set $\{ T+x \, : \, x \in \R^d \}$ in the local topology.
 In the local topology (resp. the corresponding metric) two tilings are $\varepsilon$-close if they agree in a ball of radius $1/\varepsilon$ around the origin (possibly after shifting one of the tilings by an amount less than $\varepsilon$).

 To give an even simpler example than above, consider a one-dimensional tiling T of the line that looks like ...aaaaaabaaaaa... where a represents an interval of length one, b represents an interval of length two.
 Thus the tiling T consists of infinitely many copies of a and one copy of b (with centre 0, say).
 Now all translates of T are the tilings with one b somewhere and as else.
 The sequence of tilings where b is centred at $1,2,4, \ldots,2^n,\ldots$ converges – in the local topology – to the periodic tiling consisting of as only.
 Thus T is not an aperiodic tiling, since its hull contains the periodic tiling ...aaaaaa....

-For well-behaved tilings (e.g. substitution tilings with finitely many local patterns) holds: if a tiling is non-periodic and repetitive (i.e. each patch occurs in a uniformly dense way throughout the tiling), then it is aperiodic.
+For well-behaved tilings (e.g. substitution tilings with finitely many local patterns) holds: if a tiling is non-periodic and repetititve (i.e. each patch occurs in a uniformly dense way throughout the tiling), then it is aperiodic.